 The Proposed Project results from the filing of two applications for Certificates of Public Convenience and Necessity (CPCNs) with the California Public Utilities Commission (CPUC).
-The first CPCN application (A.98-11-003) requests approval to construct and operate a water transmission line in western Orange County to supply domestic water to the Bolsa Chica Planned Community, a proposed residential development project on Bolsa Chica Mesa.
-The second application (A.98-11-015) requests approval for the designation of the project applicant (Southern California Water Company) as the wastewater management agency for the proposed residential development project.
+The first CPCN application (A.98-11-003) requests approval for Southern California Water Company (SCWC), the project applicant, to construct and operate a water transmission line in western Orange County to supply domestic water to the Bolsa Chica Planned Community, a proposed residential development project on Bolsa Chica Mesa.
+The second application (A.98-11-015) requests approval for Southern California Water Company to operate and maintain the wastewater collection system for the proposed residential development project.